Efficient Evader Detection in Mobile Sensor Networks: Detection time statistics for diffusive sensors

 \subsection{Performance of Brownian mobile sensor networks}

 We assume that each mobile sensor moves independently and satisfies the stochastic differential equation

-where $\bm{W}_{t}$ denotes standard two-dimensional Brownian motion.
+where $f$ denotes the drift and $\bm{W}_{t}$ denotes standard two-dimensional Brownian motion.
 We examine $T_{\max}$ statistics assuming no drift ($f$ vanishes), upon varying both the sensing radius $r$ and the number of mobile sensors $N$.
 We generated $T_{\max}$ distributions by performing 500 mobile sensor network simulations for each $(N,r)$ pair and using our algorithms to compute $T_{\max}$ for each simulation.
 We used diffusion coefficient $\sigma = 0.5$ for every simulation.
+See Figure~\ref{fig:initial_density} for visualization of a sample sensor network initialization for various $(N,r)$ pairs.

-Figure~\ref{fig:Brownian-results}d illustrates several of these distributions.
+Figure~\ref{fig:Brownian-results}d illustrates several of these distributions for $T_{\max}$.
 Notice that they are unimodal.
 Further, the $T_{\max}$ distribution concentrates near $t=0$ as $N$ increases (for fixed $r$) and as $r$ increases (for fixed $N$).
+It would be interesting to launch an in-depth mathematical and empirical study of $T_{\max}$ distributions for the motion models we here consider.
+Mathematically, one could attempt to prove limit theorems for $T_{\max}$, for instance when $N \to \infty$ and $r \to 0$ with $N r^{2}$ held constant.
+Empirically, one could fit known distributions to the data obtained from simulations in an effort to test conjectures about the distribution of $T_{\max}$.
+We make one such conjecture here.
+For Brownian mobile sensor networks, $T_{\max}$ (when discretized) is distributed approximately geometrically when $N$ and $r$ are large.
+The distributions for $(N,r) = (35, 0.16)$ and $(N,r) = (25, 0.20)$ shown in Figure~\ref{fig:Brownian-results}d support this conjecture.

 The probability that the sensing balls collectively cover the entire domain $D$ at time $t=0$ (that is, the probability of static coverage) varies widely over $(N,r)$-space (Figure~\ref{fig:Brownian-results}c).
 Importantly, even when the probability of static coverage is low (Figure~\ref{fig:Brownian-results}c, lower-left corner), the mobile sensor network nevertheless detects all possible evaders relatively quickly (Figure~\ref{fig:Brownian-results}a, lower-left corner).

 As expected, Figure~\ref{fig:Brownian-results}a indicates that $E[T_{\max}]$ decreases as $r$ increases (for fixed $N$) and as $N$ increases (for fixed $r$).
 For Brownian mobile sensor networks, $\Var [T_{\max}]$ behaves the same way (Figure~\ref{fig:Brownian-results}b).
-As we will see, detection time variances can behave quite differently if the mobile sensors locally coordinate motion.